bakon11/cardano-merkaba/README.md

 ## Infrastructure and Tools

-Cardano Merkaba is being fully developed using tools like PLU-TS for off-chain and on-chain transaction generation.
+Cardano Merkaba is being fully developed using - **[**Harmonic Labs PLU-TS Tools**](https://github.com/HarmonicLabs/ ) for off-chain and on-chain transaction generation.
 It allows you to specify your own backend infrastructure and to be a truly decentralized tool for all your Cardano needs, something that most current tools, especially wallets, don't give the ability to do.

 ### Cardano Nodes
 - **[IOG - Cardano-Node (Haskell Node)](https://github.com/IntersectMBO/)**